-- Students should call Due West Family Medicine, 864-379-2345, prior to 10:00 AM on Monday through Friday for appointments.
-Appointments will be available for the same day, or future date if the student so chooses. - In general, appointment times will be between 1:30 PM and 2:30 PM on weekdays. - Student will be given instructions on time and place to report for appointment.
-There will be a "well" entrance at the front of the office and a "sick" entrance on the side of the office. - If a student has an illness, they will be instructed to wait in their vehicle or designated area until they are called in to the office. - Testing will be available for COVID-19, as well as our standard tests (flu, strep, mono, etc.) - If a student needs labs or imaging and is sick, this will not be done on site.
-Instead, we can set up testing at a local hospital, such as Abbeville Area Medical Center or center of student's choice. - After hours, if you have an emergency or feel you need immediate attention call (864) 379-2345 or 911.
+- Students should call Due West Family Medicine, 864-379-2345, between 8:15am-12:00pm or 1:30pm-4:45pm on Monday through Friday for appointments.
+Appointments will be available for the same day, or future date if the student so chooses. - Appointment times are available all-day for Erskine students. - All Erskine students will enter and exit through the front door. - Testing will be available for COVID-19, as well as our standard tests (flu, strep, mono, etc.) - Erskine students can have labs and imaging at Due West Family Medicine.
+However, Due West Family Medicine will order tests based on the student's private insurance. - After 4:45pm, if you have an emergency or feel you need immediate attention call 864-366-5011 (Abbeville Area Medical Center) or 911.
 Due West Family Medicine is officially closed on the weekends, but a physician is always on call. - Please advise the College physician or nurse of any medication or drugs which you are taking. - To obtain verification of your health care visit, you must be seen by the physician or nurse before you miss class.